jba/printsrc/README.md

 Function and channel values cannot be written as source using information available from the `reflect` package.
-Pretty-printers do their best to render these values, as they should, but `printsrc` fails on them.
-If you are trying to generate a data structure and there is an unrepresentable value in it, that is your mistake.
+Pretty-printers do their best to render these values, as they should, but `printsrc` fails on them so you can discover the problem quickly.

 ### Pointers